 Both speakers went on to give examples of how their universities are working on socially beneficial programmes at both local and international levels.

-Professor Derrick Swartz, Vice-Chancellor, Nelson Mandela Metropolitan University, South Africa said: “Social good imperatives should be at least in part linked to issues of inequality, promoting social justice and advancing social development of the human condition.”
+Professor Derrick Swartz, vice-chancellor of Nelson Mandela Metropolitan University, South Africa said: “Social good imperatives should be at least in part linked to issues of inequality, promoting social justice and advancing social development of the human condition.”

 Often universities would pursue local social goals that were “uncoupled from global priorities” and that universities should “somehow figure how to balance” the priorities.